melsman/mlkit/doc/arm64-runtime.md

 four runtime threads sharing a protected region, verifying 32,768 allocations across page rollover.
 It is not an ML ABI or GC test.
 The native compiler suite separately validates generated ARM GC and profiling paths.
-Generated parallel allocation and native bootstrap validation remain later milestones.
+Generated parallel allocation is covered by the compiler parallel suite;
+native bootstrap validation remains a later milestone.

 Validation on 2026-09-21 used Apple Clang 21 via `gcc`, macOS arm64, and Rosetta 2 for X64 execution.
 All ten standard archive variants built for both